 Syndication platforms and networks can distribute your content on third-party websites.
 It can be an effective way to attract more traffic and improve brand awareness.

 The content will be a duplicate of your original content, so search engines won’t index it.
 But it can still help to build brand authority and attract backlinks.

-Help A Reporter Out (HARO) is one of the best off-page SEO tactics for getting links from high-authority domains.
+Journalist links are one of the best off-page SEO tactics for getting links from high-authority domains.

 If the journalist likes your quote, they will include it in their article with a link to your website.